A FamiStudio project contains:

 Songs are made of Patterns, which are on one of the five Channels supported by the NES.
-Patterns contain Notes which are played by an Instrument (DPCM samples do not require an instrument).
+Patterns contain Notes which are played by an Instrument (DPCM samples do not require an instrument) and may refer to an arpeggio.
 Instruments may have some of their attributes (pitch, volume, arpeggio) modulated by Envelopes.

 Most of the operations are performed with the mouse.
 In general:

 - The left mouse button adds stuff, double-clicking something edits properties (songs, patterns, instruments, DPCM)

 - The right mouse button removes stuff.
 Right clicking in the header of the Sequencer or Piano Roll selects.

 - The middle mouse button pans when you press it and zooms and you use the mouse wheel.

 Alternatively, if your mouse does not have a middle mouse button or mouse wheel:

 - All actions requiring pressing the middle mouse buttons can be done with Alt+Left click.

 - All actions requiring the mouse wheel can be performed with Alt+Right click, then dragging up/down.

 If you are working on a trackpad, please check out how to enable Trackpad controls in the configuration dialog.